ml-1113-c/reddit-image-scraper/README.md

 # Instructions
 1. Clone this repository
 2. Install the Python library `requests` using `pip install requests`
 3. Run the `scraper.py` file to generate the `output.json` file containing the image urls.
+This may take some time to run.
 4. Run the `generate_html.py` file to generate the `image.html` webpage that displays the images
 5. Open `image.html` in a browser to view the images.

+# Note
+Click the 3 dots beside the commit message to view the description where applicable.